 More often than not, these well-executed, cross-channel approaches are implemented with custom technology stacks that feature a collection of best-of-breed solutions built around a central marketing system — like a customer data platform (CDP).

-In other words, with tech helps marketers track and respond to buyer journeys in real time and respond to said journeys with bespoke, individualized messaging.
+In other words, technology that helps marketers track and respond to customers’ unique journeys in real time and respond to said journeys with bespoke, individualized messaging.

 (Both of which limit marketers’ ability to expertly engage prospects and customers.)

 Providing a seamless customer experience (CX) across marketing channels at each touchpoint may be the aspiration of practically every enterprise CMO today.
 But, frankly, it’s also what consumers have come to expect of brands who want their business.

 And this seamless experience can only be delivered with a ‘hub-and-spoke’ martech stack structure that enables hyper-targeted, real-time customer engagement.